Restaurant Owner Whose Business Burned Calls For Justice For George Floyd

 Safia, a Somali immigrant, opened the restaurant in December 2018 with her retirement savings.
 In the midst of the coronavirus pandemic she closed the restaurant and had to choose between paying for insurance and paying staff.
 So Safia chose her staff.
 That means there were no funds to rebuild.
 A GoFundMe page was set up to help the family.

-This weekend she had planned to reopen as the city started easing stay-at-home orders.
+This weekend, she had planned to reopen as the city started easing stay-at-home orders.
 She spent over $4,000 on groceries and cleanup.
 Now that plan is gone.

 "It's not just me," she says.
 "It's all of Lake Street, all of Minneapolis."